Let Ripple Effects Help Reduce Disproportionality

 - End with a strength building tutorial in assertiveness, empathy, or connecting with students.

-Use Ripple Effects school safety profiler to assess perceptions of systemic unfairness.
+- Use Ripple Effects’ Respect for Persons Profiler to assess perceptions of systemic unfairness

 - Customize a scope and sequence of specific tutorials to promote safe, respectful behavior, school wide.

 Ripple Effects’ interactive learning system offers a private, safe way to explore sensitive issues, without fear of blame or shame.
 Diverse voices, stories, and behavior modeling from peers make the material feel relevant to users.
 Built-in, printable learner profiles and progress tracking make it easy to measure the intervention, monitor results, and share them with parents, teachers, and counselors.

 For more information contact Lew Brentano

 415.227.1669 (8:30am-5pm PST)